 Teams that compete in the three Masters events will earn points toward qualifying to the world championship event, Champions.
 After Masters Berlin, four Last Chance Qualifiers will produce the final four teams for Champions.
-Here is the list of teams already qualified for Champions.
+Here is the list of teams qualified for Champions.

 Here’s the regional distribution of Champions teams: